 Prospective, multicenter OR and office studies assessing 6-month outcomes with the LATERA® absorbable nasal implant as a treatment for nasal valve collapse (NVC).

 Results show that patients treated with LATERA absorbable nasal implant had statistically significant improvements in symptom burden at 1, 3 and 6 months post procedure, as measured by validated scales, including NOSE Scores.
-Key takeaways from this study include:

 - The results of this study affirm earlier First In Human study results with significant reduction in symptoms at all time points (1/3/6 months in this study).